droman93/docs.timescale.com-content/using-timescaledb/update-timescale/update-db-1.md

  timescaledb | x.y.z   | public     | Enables scalable inserts and complex queries for time-series data (1 row)
 ```

->:TIP: Beginning in v0.12.0, [telemetry][] reporting will also enable automatic
->version checking.
-If you have enabled telemetry, TimescaleDB will
->periodically notify you via server logs if there is a new version
->of TimescaleDB available.

 ### Example: Migrating docker installations [](update-docker)